aoriani/Cliffnotes/Classes.md

 ### Extensions Methods and Properties

-You can "add" new methods and properties to existing methods even if you do not have access to their souce code.
+You can "add" new methods and properties to existing classes even if you do not have access to their souce code.
 Let's add a `capitalize()` method and a `isPalindrome` property to `String`.

 ```Kotlin
 fun String.capitalize() = substring(0, 1).toUpperCase() + substring(1)